Vanguard S.O.S.

 Screening fossil fuel companies out of index funds may be more difficult than with actively managed investments, but it is possible – and the stakes of this moment call for bold action to ensure a livable future!

 Index funds attempt to follow a cross section of the stock market, to give investors steady gains over time.
 But Vanguard still has discretion over which companies to invest in when it assembles a diverse fund.
 Vanguard can screen the worst fossil fuel companies out of its index funds without straying too far from the benchmark of the original indices.
-Additionally, Vanguard can create funds that are already divested from fossil fuels and make them the default option for new customers, thus substantially increasing the amount of money invested in climate-friendly funds.
+Additionally, Vanguard can create funds that are already divested from fossil fuels and make them an accessible option for new customers, thus substantially increasing the amount of money invested in climate-friendly funds.

 References: